SIGPLAN/SIGPLAN.github.io/Resources/Proposals/Cooperated.md

   of such adverts should be arranged through ACM Headquarters.
 Please check CACM as to the lead time required.
 Discounts on ACM mailing lists are also available.
-- You will also have space reserved in _SIGPLAN Notices_ for the final report summarizing the meeting.

 Responsibilities
 ----------------